PingOne Advanced Identity Cloud

 1. An unauthenticated user attempts to access a SAML 2.0 SP.

-This is an example of HTTP-Redirect binding, and is the default when requesting SAML authentication by Identity Cloud.
-Identity Cloud also supports the HTTP-POST binding for processing SAML 2.0 authentication requests.
+This is an example of HTTP-Redirect binding, and is the default when requesting SAML authentication by Advanced Identity Cloud.
+Advanced Identity Cloud also supports the HTTP-POST binding for processing SAML 2.0 authentication requests.

 The SP can include particular authentication requirements in the request, for example, to require the user to use multi-factor authentication.